Bernard Lewis: Early life, family and education

-Academic career

-In 1936, Lewis graduated from the School of Oriental Studies (now School of Oriental and African Studies, SOAS) at the University of London with a BA in history with special reference to the Near and Middle East.
-He earned his PhD three years later, also from SOAS, specializing in the history of Islam.
+In 1936, Lewis graduated from the University of London's School of Oriental Studies, the predecessor of School of Oriental and African Studies (SOAS), with a BA in history with special reference to the Near and Middle East.
+He received his PhD three years later at SOAS, specializing in the history of Islam.
 Lewis also studied law, going part of the way toward becoming a solicitor, but returned to study Middle Eastern history.
-He undertook post-graduate studies at the University of Paris, where he studied with the orientalist Louis Massignon and earned the "Diplôme des Études Sémitiques" in 1937.
-He returned to SOAS in 1938 as an assistant lecturer in Islamic History.
+He undertook post-graduate studies at the University of Paris, where he studied with the orientalist Louis Massignon and earned his Diplôme des Études Sémitiques in 1937.

+Career

+Lewis worked at his alma mater the University of London's School of Oriental Studies, the predecessor of School of Oriental and African Studies (SOAS), in 1938 as an assistant lecturer in Islamic History.

-During the Second World War, Lewis served in the British Army in the Royal Armoured Corps and as a corporal in the Intelligence Corps in 1940–41 before being seconded to the Foreign Office.
+During the Second World War, he served in the British Army in the Royal Armoured Corps and as a corporal in the Intelligence Corps in 1940–41 before being seconded to the Foreign Office.

 After the war, he returned to SOAS, where he would remain for the next 25 years.
 In 1949, at the age of 33, he was appointed to the new chair in Near and Middle Eastern History.
 In 1963, Lewis was granted fellowship of the British Academy.

-In 1974, aged 57, Lewis accepted a joint position at Princeton University and the Institute for Advanced Study, also located in Princeton, New Jersey.
-The terms of his appointment were such that Lewis taught only one semester per year, and being free from administrative responsibilities, he could devote more time to research than previously.
-Consequently, Lewis's arrival at Princeton marked the beginning of the most prolific period in his research career during which he published numerous books and articles based on previously accumulated materials.
+In 1974, aged 57, Lewis accepted a joint position at Princeton University and the Institute for Advanced Study (also located in Princeton, New Jersey).
+The terms of his appointment were such that Lewis taught only one semester per year.
+Being free from administrative responsibilities, he could devote more time to research than previously.
+Lewis's arrival in Princeton marked the beginning of the most prolific period in his research career during which he published numerous books and articles based on previously accumulated materials.
 After retiring from Princeton in 1986, Lewis served at Cornell University until 1990.